ansible/community-docs/integration_tests_quick_start_guide.rst

 Determine if integration tests exist
 ====================================

-Provided that integration tests for a collection exist, they are stored in ``tests/integration/targets`` subdirectories in the collection repository.
+If a collection already has integration tests, they are stored in ``tests/integration/targets/*`` subdirectories of the collection repository.

 If you already have your local environment prepared :ref:`prepared<Prepare-local-environment>`, you can run the following command from the collection's root directory to list all the available targets: